cloudsftp/qmk-uuid/README.md

 ### QMK

+Some QMK specific usage instructions and tips.

+### Installation / Setup

+1. Clone this library somewhere.
+   I would suggest `~/qmk_firmware/keyboards/uuid`
+2. Add that path to the `rules.mk` of the keymap you want to add this feature to.
+   Like this: `SRC += uuid/uuid.c`

+### Calling the library

 I am using it for a custom key event to send out the UUID string.
 See [this documentation](https://github.com/qmk/qmk_firmware/blob/master/docs/feature_macros.md#using-macros-in-c-keymaps) about macros.